 Discover the beautiful trails of the Daniel Boone National Forest on horseback.
 Hills and streams are plentiful.
 Outstanding scenery and wildlife are abundant.
 Organized rides with guides are held several times a year.
 Good family fun with many different campsites available.
 48 sites with electric & water, numerous primitive sites, showers and restrooms, a covered shelter with kitchen, stables also available.
 Open year round.
 Reservations Required.

 Contact: 606-308-5900 or 606-758-4706

 Located in the Red Hill area of Livingston, Just Kik-N-It Ranch specializes in outdoor adventure, providing visitors the opportunity to see a side of Rockcastle County like they have never seen it before!
-Rent a Canoe/Kayak and spend the day on the Rockcastle River, gear up for a guided cave tour, or take a guided horseback ride on the Daniel Boone Trace.
+Rent a kayak and spend the day on the Rockcastle River or gear up for a guided cave tour.
 Whatever the pleasure, be prepared for an adventure!
 Open 7 days a week, available by reservations only.

 Contact: 606-308-3721 email@example.com

 Although it’s obvious by the eroded rock formation, that water once fell forcefully off Anglin Falls, today weather conditions determine the flow of water coming down from the rocks.
 Located in John B. Stephenson Memorial Forest, this rich wooded ravine is open to the public for hiking, bird watching and nature studying.
 It is about a 3/4 mile hike, sometimes steep climbing, from the parking area to the falls.
 I-75 exit 62.
 US 25 to 1786 then left onto 1787 which turns into Hammond Fork Road.
 Go approximately 1 1/2 to 2 miles and turn right onto Anglin Fork Road (paved then gravel).
 Go .8 mile and turn left and then .2 miles to trail entrance.